jwats164/Team3Project/Joshua-Watson-Resume.md

 September 2021 - Present
 Member

-- Contributor to an organization that gathers African Americans in engineering fields to help prepare for, promote, and maintain success within their field of engineering.
+- Contributor to an organization that gathers African Americans in engineering fields to help prepare for, promote, and maintain success within their engineering field.

-**The Colligiete Institute for Responsible Citizenship** October 2022 - Present
+**The Collegiate Institute for Responsible Citizenship** October 2022 - Present

-- Member of a select group of young black men that attend leadership conferences to help prepare them for success and provide them with the knowledge and tools to make a difference in their desired field.
+- Member of a select group of young black men who attend leadership conferences to help prepare them for success and provide them with the knowledge and tools to make a difference in their desired field.

 **Kennesaw State Honors Student**
 August 2021 - Present